SWAuk/website/README.md

 * Select "Upload package from file"
 * Upload the Zip

+### Add the template that we use

+Add the template to the Joomla install

+* Download the zip of the pre installed template from https://drive.google.com/file/d/1IoYZcvmlIyUrFKyh96wWWJgff5qbhdjK/view
+* Add the template to .docker/www/templates/favourite

+The original template sources is https://www.favthemes.com/joomla-templates/product/favourite-free-responsive-joomla-3-template
+A copy of this can be found on the SWA Drive "Tech/Web Dev/Templates/favourite_j!3_UnzipFirst.zip"

 ### Access

 The default things will be here (unless you changed them in your .env file)